 The duties of the Class Vice President are as follows: to represent the Class at ASB Senate meetings and to be prepared to take over for the President in an emergency or in his/her absence.
-He/she agrees to attend ASB Senate meetings every Wednesday morning.
+He/she agrees to attend ASB Senate meetings.